skalenetwork/documentation/validators/skale-node.md

 SKALE Daemon (SKALE-D) runs inside the SKALE Chain container.
 SKALE Daemon stores ETH blocks, state, and file storage database.
 A snapshot will need to be made of the SKALE Daemon.

-_When you take a snapshot of a SKALE Daemon it is “per SKALE Chain container."
-A global database does not yet exist._
+_When you take a snapshot of a SKALE Daemon it's “per SKALE Chain container."
+A global database doesn't yet exist._

 #### SKALE DAEMON Deep Dive